jaraonthe-dot-net/ASB/doc/ASB Language.md

 > [!TODO]
 > - Describe max-length (`''<`).
 Is there also a min-length?
 > - Describe register groups here?
+> - Should /string be a type?
+Or is this a special parameter type only usable with specific built-in functions, i.e. in userland you cannot use this type?

 # Defining system properties
 The architecture emulated by ASB comprises the following: